Central Pacific Railroad Photographic History Museum

 New York Public Library

 We often forget the wonderful resources of our public libraries, and the New York Public Library is one of the best.
-A good portion of Its huge collection of photography can be accessed on line, and the library maintains a list of the more than 7,000 photographers in its collection, along with their nationalities, and birth and death dates.
+A good portion of Its huge collection of photography (over a half million photographs) can be accessed on line, and the library maintains a list of the more than 6,000 photographers in its collection, along with their nationalities, and birth and death dates.

 PhotoLinks Photography Directory